Phyllis Summers: Casting

 Stafford also opened up as to her reasons for departing the series, stating, "There were other things that I really wanted to do.
 And the way that the show runs right now, the climate of daytime, the producers, the company, isn’t so apt to be as accommodating with other projects.
 I don’t say that as a criticism; as a producer, I’d do the same.
 And recently, probably at the end of last year, I was considering it seriously.
 I think it coincided with my sister getting sick in September, and being a mother, and really thinking about life, the future and other things that I wanted to create,” says Stafford on why she decided to leave the show.
 “There were a lot of personal reasons that I just think are not important to share with the world.
 Only my good friends should know."
 Stafford exited the series on August 2, 2013.

-Journalist/blogger Tony Ortega reported in 2018 that one of the reasons for Stafford's exit from the show was due in part to issues with costar Michael Fairman who had disavowed the leader of Scientology, David Miscavige, of which Stafford is a member.

 In May 2014, when Stafford joined the cast of General Hospital in the role of Nina Clay, the show went ahead with plans to recast the role of Phyllis.
 On May 22, 2014, reports surfaced that former One Life to Live and Guiding Light actress Gina Tognoni had been cast in the role of Phyllis, following her "flawless" audition.
 Tognoni began taping on July 9 and made her debut on August 11, 2014.

 In March 2019, Daytime Confidential reported that Tognoni had been let go from the soap, with Stafford returning to the role.
 Tognoni made her last appearance on June 7, 2019; Stafford returned during the final moments of the June 17, 2019, episode.